How to Build a Minimalist Skincare Routine with Natural Oils

 Product 2: Facial Oil (Your Multitasker)

 A well-chosen facial oil replaces multiple products - it can function as a moisturizer, serum, and barrier treatment simultaneously.
 For oily and acne-prone skin, Kalahari Melon Seed Oil provides barrier repair, hydration, and sebum regulation in one step.
-For dry and mature skin, marula oil delivers deep moisture and antioxidant protection - and the Royal Facial Serum combines marula with peptides and bakuchiol for a complete anti-aging step.
+For dry and mature skin, marula oil delivers deep moisture and antioxidant protection - and the Royal Facial Serum combines marula with cacay and rosehip oils, naturally rich in vitamin A, for a complete anti-aging step.

 Product 3: Sunscreen (AM only)